wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/hall-of-fame.md

 # Security Hall of Fame

-WSO2 is pleased to recognize the security researchers who have helped in making WSO2 products and services safer by finding and responsibly reporting security vulnerabilities.
-Each name listed here represents an individual or a company that has reported one or more security vulnerabilities in our products or services and worked with us to rectify the issue.
+The researchers and companies listed below have helped make WSO2 products and services safer by responsibly disclosing security vulnerabilities.
+Each entry represents one or more reports against WSO2 products or services that the reporter worked with WSO2 to resolve.

-However, please note that WSO2-maintained websites (including wso2.com) are currently not considered for proceeding with acknowledgement.
-Refer to our [Security Reward and Acknowledgement Program](index.md) to learn more about our security researcher community relationship.
+For the in-scope products and services, qualifying criteria, and reward terms, see the [Reward and Acknowledgement Program](index.md).

 ## 2026